CentaurusInfra/mizar/docs/design/direct_path.md

 host, it only toggles one bit - __direct-path bit__ - in the outer
 packet's fixed option.
 The direct-path bit is set to indicate that the packet is already in direct path mode, which minimizes the bandwidth overhead of the outer header options.
-The transit switch may also add the RTS option if it is replying to an ARP request as it maintains the configuration of all endpoint's hosts in the network.
+The bouncer may also add the RTS option if it is replying to an ARP request as it maintains the configuration of all endpoint's hosts in the network.